Grünfeld Defence: 1.d4 Nf6 2.c4...... 6.Qb3

 History and Notable Players

-It arises from the King's Indian Defence: 1.d4 Nf6 2.c4...
+It arises from the Grünfeld Defence: 1.d4 Nf6 2.c4...
 5.e3.
-Among the most prolific practitioners on the White side are Azer Mirzoev (9 games), Dragoljub Jacimovic (9 games), Arthur Bernard Bisguier (7 games).
-On the Black side, notable exponents include Anthony Edward Santasiere (5 games), Jaroslav Sajtar (4 games), Rudolf Spielmann (4 games).
+On the White side, Azer Mirzoev (9 games), Dragoljub Jacimovic (9 games), Arthur Bernard Bisguier (7 games) top the database.
+Notable Black exponents: Anthony Edward Santasiere (5 games), Jaroslav Sajtar (4 games), Rudolf Spielmann (4 games).

 Practice on Chessiverse